eworm-de/routeros-scripts/contrib/telegram.md

     /save off-topic Please note this group is not about MikroTik RouterOS in general, but [RouterOS Scripts](https://rsc.eworm.de/).
 Your request is not about scripting at all, so please discuss somewhere else.
 See the [MikroTik RouterOS users (english)](https://t.me/RouterOS_users_english) group or official Mikrotik forums (https://forum.mikrotik.com/).

-#### Star History

-    /save star-history See the [star history for RouterOS Scripts](https://rsc.eworm.de/STAR-HISTORY.md) - and do not forget to leave your star!

 Greeting
 --------